taylorsussmane/fpgas-trackreco-project/README.md

 	- Originally pulled from [james-yoo](https://github.com/james-yoo/DBSCAN/blob/master/README.md) with further edits)
 - Restructure the data output from a vector of structs -> to a struct of vectors
 	- The data was provided as a vector of each hit categorized as a struct each containing hit information such as position (x,y,z), timing, and layer identification
-	- The data is returned for each cluster as a struct containing vectors for each hit information (position, timing, etc)
+	- The data is returned for each cluster as a struct containing Eigen::vectors for each hit information (position, timing, etc)

 **3. Sorting Hits [Kayleigh/Kyla]**
 - Sort hits by clusterID to prepare for track fitting